graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

     }
 ```

+* `INode.IsEqualTo` and related methods have been removed.
+* `NameNode` has been changed to a readonly struct.
+* `DebugNodeVisitor` class has been removed.
+* Most methods and classes within `OverlappingFieldsCanBeMerged` are now private.
+* `EnumerableExtensions.Apply` for dictionaries has been removed.
+* `ObjectExtensions.GetInterface` has been removed along with two overloads of `GetPropertyValue`.
 * Subscriptions implementation (`SubscriptionExecutionStrategy`) has been moved into `GraphQL.SystemReactive` project and default document executer throws `NotSupportedException`.
 * `ISubscriptionExecuter` has been removed.
+* `TypeInfo.GetAncestors()` has been changed to `TypeInfo.GetAncestor(int index)`